 Interested in protecting your property?
 Visit the weblink above to learn how you can donate or sell your land and receive tax deduction and financial benefits.
 Experienced Department staff are available to discuss your options and the Department's process.

 Open Space and Watershed Land Acquisition Grant Program

-The State's open space financial aid program available to towns, non-profit land conservation organizations, and water companies to acquire land for the protection of local outdoor recreation, unique natural features, fish and wildlife habitat, and land which can be classified as Class I or Class II water supply property.
+The State's open space financial aid program available to municipalities, non-profit land conservation organizations, and water companies to acquire land for the protection of local outdoor recreation, unique natural features, fish and wildlife habitat, and land which can be classified as Class I or Class II water supply property.

 Urban Green and Community Garden Program